The Manin constant and the modular degree: Introduction

 \subsection{Acknowledgements}

 The first-named author thanks Naoki Imai for numerous discussions about the Manin constant during 2017--2018.
+We thank the referee for helpful comments.
 We thank the Technische Universit\"at Darmstadt and the Queen Mary University of London for hospitality during visits between the authors.
-The first-named author acknowledges the support of the ANR COLOSS AAPG 2019 PRC.
+The first-named author acknowledges the support of the ANR-19-CE40-0015-02 COLOSS.
 The second-named author was partially funded by the DFG research group 1920 and the LOEWE research unit ``Uniformized Structures in Arithmetic and Geometry.''
 The third-named author acknowledges the support of the Leverhulme Trust Research Project Grant RPG-2018-401.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~851146).